pbklink/motif-core/etc/motif-core.api.md

 // Warning: (ae-missing-release-tag) "ScanDescriptor" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class ScanDescriptor implements KeyedCorrectnessListItem {
+export class ScanDescriptor implements KeyedCorrectnessSettableListItem {
     constructor(change: ScanDescriptorsDataMessage.AddUpdateChange, _correctnessId: CorrectnessId);
     // (undocumented)
     correctnessId: CorrectnessId;